JakeSteam/blog-programming/_posts/2022-12-31-using-slack-workflows-for-better-jira-bug-triaging.md

 | We now have to essentially recreate the previous message.
 All the variables are easy to access, including metadata such as who submitted the form. | [![](/assets/images/2022/slack-issue-2-thumbnail.png)](/assets/images/2022/slack-issue-2.png) |
 | Our workflow now has an additional step.
 Don't forget to disable the message sending in the "Open a form" step, or the results will be sent twice! | [![](/assets/images/2022/slack-issue-3-thumbnail.png)](/assets/images/2022/slack-issue-3.png) |

+All done!
+Anyone submitting the bug report form should now see the data posted in the Slack channel, where it can be triaged easily.

 ## Potential improvements

+Whilst this setup is an improvement over our former process (or no process!), it's definitely not perfect.
+The obvious improvement would be converting the form directly into a JIRA ticket, but I'm not sure how to do that whilst also ensuring potential bugs are triaged / discussed first.

+Besides that, in the shorter term a couple of simple changes can make the process smoother:

 1. In the Slack channel's settings, you can change posting permissions so that only the workflow has permission to post.
-2. Ideally the Slack fields would directly fill in the Jira form.
-I couldn't get this to work, unfortunately.
-3. The workflow's icon can be customised via it's settings.
+2. The workflow's icon can be customised via its settings.